 The module aims at introducing European integration as a multidisciplinary field of research (economics, political science, law, sociology).
 The students will develop a structured inventory of subject areas where European integration issues play a role and will learn basic economic concepts for the study of European integration.

 Federalism will be introduced as a means and a concept to respect local preferences and to fix local problems.
 The concept of regulatory competition will be introduced at a basic level.
 The economic theory of democracy and bureaucracy will be applied to the European Union.

 At the end of this module, students will draft an individual short term paper.
 In the first session of the module, working groups will be set up where students can discuss and elaborate on their research paper.

 This minor will consist of mixed-method teachings where interactive lectures and practical skills/cases are a part of the curriculum.
 In addition, the students will get guidance to write a short term paper and, if the Brussels trip will take place, learn to interact with political leaders in Brussels.

 At the start of the course, a syllabus and study resources will be distributed.
 However, the distributed materials are only suggestions of literature that could be used during this course.
 It will be expected from you to consult multiple sources on each topic.
 This is essential, because when using a single source, representation of the substance often will be too poor.
 Multiple sources enrich the representation of the course material, and thus help you better understand the content.
 There will be no costs for students.

 Slides will be provided before the according lessons.

 Method of examination

+The course will be concluded with an exam.
 Each module has a separate exam.
 Module 1 and 2 will be a written exam with open questions.
-Module 3 will be a graded term paper.
+Module 3 will be an individual graded research paper.